Rent safe and private dog parks hosted by locals

 One exception, though?
 While a fearful dog should never be pushed to interact with another animal, a pet who is fundamentally social but simply over aroused (like from being restrained on a leash when wanting to say hello to another dog on a walk) can actually benefit from regular opportunities to play with canine friends.

-Sniffspots are a great option for private playdates
+Sniffspots are a great way to host private playdates

 If your pet enjoys playing with other dogs but struggles with excitement, arousal, or general social skills in traditional dog park settings, a private Sniffspot can be the perfect place for controlled playdates or sessions with your professional trainer.
 These off-leash areas enable you to meet up with trusted friends and take interactions as slowly as you need to so safety is always the top priority.
 No worrying about running into strange people or dogs!